benjaminfurman/benjaminfurman.github.io/index.md

 ## Genetics and Species

 Another interest of mine is to use genetic tools to assess species dynamics.
 My colleagues and I have studied the phylogeography of the most widespread African clawed frog (*X. laevis*), providing insight on the overall genetic structure of this species and gene flow between it and its close relatives.
 We've also investigated genetic introgression of the extremely vulnerable *X. gilli* and sympatric *X. laevis* populations.
-For my undergrad thesis, I assessed the impact of urban development on the genetic connectivity of a wood frog (*Lithobates sylvaticus*) population.
+I have also assessed the impact of urban development on the genetic connectivity of a wood frog (*Lithobates sylvaticus*) population.
 See the [publications page](/_pages/publications/) for papers relating to these projects.